freenas/freenas-docs/userguide/system.rst

 Failover Management
 ~~~~~~~~~~~~~~~~~~~

+In general, the web GUI is preferred for failover configuration and
-The :command:`hactl` command line utility is included for managing
+management.
+The :command:`hactl` utility is included for failover
-existing failovers.
-Once a failover has been configured, it is
-recommended to use :command:`hactl` instead of the GUI as any
-changes made using
-:menuselection:`System --> Failover`
-will restart networking.
+management when command-line use is required.

-When this command is given without options, it indicates the failover
+When this command is given without options, it displays the current
-status.
-This example was run on an active node:
+failover status.
+This example is from an active node with failover
+enabled:

 .. code-block:: none